 The amount of time that a customer spends on step 2 – the consideration stage of the buying cycle, is directly related to the value or ‘level of involvement’ of the proposed item for sale.
-Low value or low involvement products such as FMCG items involve low risk to the customer and they are less likely to suffer from buyer’s remorse or ‘post purchase dissonance’ after purchasing these products.
+Low value or low involvement products such as Fast Moving Consumer Goods (FMCG) items involve low risk to the customer and they are less likely to suffer from buyer’s remorse or ‘post purchase dissonance’ after purchasing these products.
 The more expensive the item, the higher the level of involvement and, therefore, the greater the risk of buyer’s remorse to the customer.

 One size definitely does not fit all.
-Your online customers are unique and need to treated as such.
-Everybody likes to be recognized and to feel special.
-So how do you personalize a website users online experience?
-There are several ways to do this, usually most ecommerce retailers can split their customers into two groups, those with accounts and those without.
-It is possible to deploy personalization techniques for both groups so what are some of the options?
+Your online customers are unique and need to be treated as such.
+Everybody likes to be recognised and to feel special.
+So how do you personalise a website users online experience?
+There are several ways to do this, usually most eCommerce retailers can split their customers into two groups, those with accounts and those without.
+It is possible to deploy personalisation techniques for both groups so what are some of the options?